 - Open the Extra field mappings tab.
-The database option that you selected earlier appears.
+The database option that you selected earlier displays.

-- Enable the database option and open the associated drop-down list to see the fields it has available.
+- Enable the database option and open the associated drop-down list to see the available fields.
 For example, if your form has a Text field that was configured to capture a name:

 - Edit the email text field.

 - Select LastName from the drop-down list to map the Microsoft Dynamics CRM database field to the Name field on the form.

 - Repeat steps 8 through 10 for as many fields as you want to map.

 To test the mapping, go to your form on a published page, fill in and submit the form, and then go to your Microsoft Dynamics CRM provider to verify that the user is added to the Microsoft Dynamics CRM database.

 When a visitor submits the form, the data is sent to Microsoft Dynamics CRM.
 To see who submitted the form, go to your Microsoft Dynamics CRM account, open the Sales menu, and choose Lead, Account, or Contact.